SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 chart, table and the same can be used to display in web application & IRuby notebook.

+These are the libraries which is used in daru-view currently:

 ### Nyaplot

+[Nyaplot](https://github.com/SciRuby/nyaplot) is good library for visualization in IRuby notebook only.
+When we use Nyaplot as the adapter in daru-view, it is usable in both IRuby notebook and web applications.
+Daru DataFrame is used as the data source of the chart.
+It works similar to the initial `daru` plotting system.

 ### HighCharts